aerographql/documentation/source/_posts/api.md

 * **type:** Define the return value type of this resolver.
 If a string is provided it must match a name of a GraphQL object available in the final schema.
-A reference to a AeroGraphQL annotated class can be passed.
+A reference to an AeroGraphQL annotated class can be passed.
 *Default to the type of the attribute infered from Typescript metadata*

 * **nullable:** Define whether this field is nullable or not.